 - RA-2 Ku Band is nominal. - RA-2 S Band is no more available.
 The S Band Power Drop started on cycle 65, on 17th January 2008, 23:23:40, UTC (orbit nb 30759).
 Therefore the S Band parameters, as well as the dual Ionospheric correction in Ku Band are no more relevant and must not be used.
-Users are advised to use the Ionospheric correction from BENT model, available on FDGDR products; - The RA-2 Ultra-Stable Oscillator (USO) was nominal on cycle 75; - One orbit manouvre was executed, on 19th December 2008; - An anomalous handling of the Leap Second correction has lead to a Datation error on NRT products in the orbit between 2008 and 2009 (absolute orbit nb 35755) and in the first 4 orbits in 1st January 2009, from absolute orbit nb 35756 up to and including 35759.
-The impact of this anomaly was a high variation of the Sea Level Anomaly on FDGDR data products.;
+Users are advised to use the Ionospheric correction from BENT model, available on FDGDR products; - During the reporting period the spacecraft ground track made a slight excursion outside the +/- 200 m deadband around the reference ground track at ascending node of about 50 meters between the 22nd March and 31st March 2009; - The RA-2 Ultra-Stable Oscillator (USO) was nominal on cycle 77; - One orbit manoeuvre was executed, on 13th March 2009; - The overall number of valid IF masks has been 35, representing 100 % of the acquired and processed IF masks; - During cycle 77 RA2 IFF AX has been updated on the 26th March 2009; - During cycle 77 RA2 SOL AX has been updated on the 17th March 2009;

-- The overall number of valid IF masks has been 35, representing 100 % of the acquired and processed IF masks.
-The auxiliary file RA2_IFF_AX has been updated on date 14th January 2009; - During cycle 75, RA2_SOL_AX has been updated on the 14th January 2009; - Tracking performances in the different resolutions are well in line with the output figures and objectives of the Commissioning Phase.
+Tracking performances in the different resolutions are well in line with the output figures and objectives of the Commissioning Phase.